 |Max Uplink TBS||1000 bits||2536 bits|

 We've kept the table fairly streamlined not to add any unnecessary details.
 In simple terms, LTE Cat-NB2 is an incremental improvement over LTE Cat-NB1, allowing for bigger Transport Block Size (TBS) and higher max data rates.

 Another big improvement with LTE Cat-NB2, especially for remote use, is the introduction of OTDOA (Observed Time Difference of Arrival) and E-CID (Enhanced Cell ID), allowing for higher location accuracy.

-But the biggest and most welcome change is in regards to mobility.
+But the biggest and most welcomed change is in regards to mobility.
 Cat-NB2 introduces reconnection in device connected mode, unlike Cat-NB1's idle mode-only reconnection which wouldn't allow any sort of mobile functionality.